 Europe, New Zealand and parts of North America

 Bees can provide ecosystem services which are vital in sustaining a healthy environment!
 Attract them to your garden by planting an array of native bee-friendly plants, trees and bushes.
 Plant for each season.
-Reduce pesticides and herbicides, or remove them completely.
+Reduce pesticides and herbicides, or stop using them altogether.
 Strim and mow lawns less often when less is in bloom.